 The Loss Foundation is committed to delivering the most effective cutting edge bereavement support and as such we recognise that more research into the process of grieving and the factors that might make an individual’s journey more difficult is desperately needed in order to design better support systems and services.

-What we have learned over the last few years is that in the UK there is a shocking lack of services for those who are grieving, arguably one of the most difficult experiences that any of us will go through, we want to change this.
+What we have learned over the last few years is that there is a shocking lack of services in the UK for those who are grieving, arguably one of the most difficult experiences that any of us will go through.
+We want to change this.
 We believe that individuals should be able to access this support for free meaning that we need to prove there is a need for it.

 Read below for the information on some of the research projects we have been involved in or designed.